-1. On x930 Series switches, make sure that your switch is running bootloader version 3.1.3 or later.
+1. On x930 Series switches, must be running bootloader version 3.1.3 or later.

 You can see the bootloader version by running the command show system.

 Do not enable Secure Mode if your device has an older bootloader.
 Instead, contact Allied Telesis technical support for assistance.

-Obtain the correct release file and its sha256sum file by downloading them from the Allied Telesis Download Center.
+2. Obtain the correct release file and its sha256sum file by downloading them from the

+Allied Telesis Support Portal.

 Save the files on a trusted USB device and connect the USB device to the device.

-- 3. Erase the device's Flash.
-To do this, boot the device into the bootloader diagnostics menu, using Ctrl-D. Select option 7 'Bootup stage 2 diagnostics menu', and then select option 4 'Erase FLASH (Filesystem only)'. - 4.
-Then select option 0 'Restart' to reboot the device.
-Enter the main bootloader menu by using Ctrl-B. Select option 1 'Perform one-off boot from alternate source' and then select the 'USB' option and the release you saved in step 1. - 5.
-Once the device has booted up, save the release file to Flash and verify it, as described in "How to Verify the Release File" on page 38. - 6.
+3. Erase the device's flash.

+To do this, boot the device into the bootloader diagnostics menu, using Ctrl-D. Select option 7 'Bootup stage 2 diagnostics menu', and then select option 4 'Erase FLASH (Filesystem only)'.

+4. Then select option 0 'Restart' to reboot the device.

+Enter the main bootloader menu by using Ctrl-B. Select option 1 'Perform one-off boot from alternate source' and then select the 'USB' option and the release you saved in step 1.

+- Once the device has booted up, save the release file to flash and verify it, as described in "How to verify the firmware file" on page 38. - 6.
 Set the verified release as the boot release.
 For example, use the following commands:

-'''

-awplus#configure terminal

-awplus(config)#boot system x550-5.4.8-1.2.rel
+awplus#configure terminal awplus(config)#boot system x550-5.4.8-1.2.rel

-'''